 In Brussels, OIB (Office Infrastructures Brussels) developed a table of conformity to the applicable standards for the standard building for the use of the property operators.

-The Manual of the standard Building (MIT) – Luxembourg describes the technical features that the buildings of the European Commission in Luxembourg have to respect.
-(Only available in French)
+The Manual of the standard Building (MIT) – Luxembourgdescribes the technical features that the buildings of the European Commission in Luxembourg have to respect.
+(Document "Standard Building" for Luxembourg is currently being drafted).

 The Financial Regulationand the Implementing rules define the budgetary procedures applicable to the European Commission, and inter alia, the rules concerning the markets.